awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Book of Mormon/02 2 Nephi/2nephi04.md

 ## 34.
 O Lord, I have trusted in thee, and I will trust in thee forever.
 I will not put my trust in the arm of flesh; for I know that cursed is he that putteth his trust in the arm of flesh.
 Yea, cursed is he that putteth his trust in man or maketh flesh his arm.
 ## 35.
-Yea, I know that God will give liberally to him that asketh. [[<James 1:35]] Yea, my God will give me, if I ask not amiss; therefore I will lift up my voice unto thee; yea, I will cry unto thee, my God, the rock of my righteousness.
+Yea, I know that God will give liberally to him that asketh.
+Yea, my God will give me, if I ask not amiss; therefore I will lift up my voice unto thee; yea, I will cry unto thee, my God, the rock of my righteousness.
 Behold, my voice shall forever ascend up unto thee, my rock and mine everlasting God.
 Amen.